-Does the employee refuse to take his or her allotted share of vacation time (or any at all)?
-Does the employee refuse to share certain duties?
-Does the employee work outside of normal business hours, when there seems to be no need to do so?
+REFUSAL TO TAKE VACATION/SICK DAYS OR REFUSAL TO SHARE DUTIES business hours, when there seems to be no need to do so?
 Where an employee (i) is in a position to make or to receive cheques or other payments; (ii) is in an internal controls position; or, (iii) has financial or inventory record-keeping responsibilities, a refusal to take vacation or to share duties may indicate that the employee does not want anyone else to have access to records.